This article was reviewed by Dr. Niraj Patel for the accuracy of information.

-An important piece of anatomy to understand is that the socket of the shoulder joint is quite shallow.
+An important piece of anatomy to understand is that the shoulder joint socket is quite shallow.

-So, the ‘ball’ that sits in the ‘socket’, doesn’t have much room to play.
-If the ball starts to rise up or move forward because the stabilizers or prime movers aren’t doing their job properly (too weak or too tight), then this will cause shoulder impingement.
+So, the ‘ball' that sits in the ‘socket', doesn't have much room to play.
+If the ball starts to rise or move forward because the stabilizers or prime movers aren't doing their job properly (too weak or tight), it will cause shoulder impingement.

 Furthermore, people are built slightly differently than others.

-Some folks will have more or less stiffness in the tissues that surround the shoulder joint, as well as a different shape to the joint socket itself (some rounder or flatter than others).
+Some folks will have more or less stiffness in the tissues surrounding the shoulder joint and a different shape to the joint socket itself (some rounder or flatter than others).
 Both of these factors create individual differences in how the shoulder moves in certain individuals.